Call Us 24/7 Text Us

 5th

-Types of sex crimes in California
+Types of Sex Crimes in California

-The California Department of Justice recently reported 4,183 sex offenses in the state in 2021, and the rape rate increased 8.6 percent from 33.8 in 2020 to 36.7.
-The Rape, Abuse & Incest National Network (RAINN) reports that an American is the victim of sexual assault every 68 seconds.
+The, Abuse & Incest National Network (RAINN) reports that an American is the victim of sexual assault every 68 seconds.

 Some of the most common of these sex crime charges in California include: